scannetpp/scannetpp/README.md

 Visualized object IDs should look like this
 ![object IDs in 2D](assets/obj_viz.png "Objects IDs on Undistorted DSLR Image")

+### Select Images with Best Coverage
+We provide 2 useful functions to select 2D images and save these to a cache file

+`scannetpp.common.utils.anno.get_best_views_from_cache`: Order the subsampled images by the next best view that increases the coverage of the scene.

+`from scannetpp.common.utils.anno.get_visiblity_from_cache`: Find the visibility of each object in each subsampled image, to filter by the desired visibility

+Both functions save the visibility/image list to a cache file so that they don't have to be recomputed each time.

 ## Novel View Synthesis
 ### Novel View Synthesis Evaluation (DSLR)